sepsis-omics/tutorials/docs/dna/denovo/galaxy-spades.md

 There are five output files that will appear in the history pane.
 Click on the eye icon to view each file.
 These are the assembled genome sequence, and various statistics/information on how the program ran.

-1. **contig stats**: There are x contigs.
+1. <fn>contig stats</fn>: There are x contigs.
 Look at the variation in length and coverage.
 A short contig with high coverage could be a result of contamination, a collapsed repeat, or a plasmid.

-2. **contigs**: Each contig is listed, followed by its sequence in fasta format.
+2. <ss>contigs</ss>: Each contig is listed, followed by its sequence in fasta format.

-3. **scaffold stats**: There are x scaffolds.
+3. <ss>scaffold stats</ss>: There are x scaffolds.

-4. **scaffolds**: Each scaffold is listed, followed by its sequence in fasta format.
+4. <ss>scaffolds</ss>: Each scaffold is listed, followed by its sequence in fasta format.

-5. **log**: The specific actions performed in the analysis.
+5. <ss>log</ss>: The specific actions performed in the analysis.

 ## Filter output

-1. In the tools pane, click on **NGS Analysis -> NGS: Asssembly -> Filter SPAdes output**.
+1. In the tools pane, click on <ss>NGS Analysis -> NGS: Asssembly -> Filter SPAdes output</ss>.
 This is a quick way to discard contigs that are too short (e.g., they might be contamination) or contigs that do not have enough coverage (e.g., they might be too unreliable).

-2. Under **Sequences**, choose the contigs fasta file.
+2. Under <ss>Sequences</ss>, choose the contigs fasta file.

-3. Under **Contig stats** choose the contigs stats file.
+3. Under <ss>Contig stats</ss> choose the contigs stats file.
 Change the cut-off values for length and coverage or leave them as they are.

-4. For **Save filtered-out sequences?** click **Yes**.
+4. For <ss>Save filtered-out sequences?</ss> click <ss>Yes</ss>.

-5. Click **Execute**.
+5. Click <ss>Execute</ss>.
 A new fasta file with only the filtered sequences will be saved in the right-side history pane.

 ##Questions